emmanuelkiranr/express-app/README.md

 This will create a new cookie session middleware with the provided options.
 This middleware will attach the property session to req, which provides an object representing the loaded session.
 This session is either a new session if no valid session was provided in the request, or a loaded session from the request.

+If we don't set the maxAge the cookie will be deleted when we close the browser;
+secure - cookie will only be sent over secure connection means SSL

 ## storing userId to the session object

 Once we authenticate a user through login, we need to make sure that we recognise them later(when they send req to another page), ie if the next request is send by the authenticated user or not, or else we have to reauthenticate them again for each requests.